iqbal-arif/Codecademy/Full_Stack_Engineer/Concepts/Color Theory/color.wheel.md

 These monochromatic color schemes are beneficial in that they provide an organized impression when applied to your designs.
 The use of a single color can provide an immediate sense of harmony.

 Monochromatic schemes can also consist of black and white, with varying shades of gray, as you see in our current site.

+9. Complementary Designs

+---

+As depicted in the diagram before, a complementary color scheme utilizes colors opposite from each other on the color wheel.
+For instance, if you were to select blue as your main color, it would create maximum contrast and intensity with orange.

+Image of the color wheel selecting complementary colors: orange and blue

+Complementary color palettes are very common in logos and uniforms.
+For example, the Los Angeles Lakers and Minnesota Vikings feature purples and yellows; the Chicago Bears and New York Mets incorporate blues and oranges.
+These complementary schemes provide a dramatic display of color, which can be applied to websites as well.

+Lakers uniform showing contrast between purple and yellow

+Complementary color schemes are popular on the web as they have high contrast in the color pairing.

+They can seem clashing if complementary colors are used for large areas that are directly next to each other.
+However, when used strategically, they can draw attention to certain elements on the page that you want users to focus on